milovdpas/opa_harries_herinneringen/README.md

 ## 💝 About

-This project is a labor of love, created to honor and remember Opa Harry.
+This project is a labor of love, created to honor and remember Opa Harrie.
 Every photo, quote, and memory shared here helps keep his spirit alive in the hearts of those who loved him.

 ---